INNVTV/NetCore-Clean-Architecture/README.md

 ## Why no Repository Pattern?
 I think Jummy Bogard said it best in his contribution to [this article](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design):

 > I'm really not a fan of repositories, mainly because they hide the important details of the underlying persistence mechanism.
 It's why I go for MediatR for commands, too.
 I can use the full power of the persistence layer, and push all that domain behavior into my aggregate roots.
-I don’t usually want to mock my repositories – I still need to have that integration test with the real thing.
+I don't usually want to mock my repositories - I still need to have that integration test with the real thing.
 Going CQRS meant that we didn't really have a need for repositories any more.

 ## ViewModels
 View models that are returned from Query methods will include UI related values such as "EditEnabled" and "DeleteEnabled"